MarkPWMason/BMI-Calculator/README.md

-How it works
+# How it works
+Takes in weight in kg or lbs and height in cm or inches then works out your BMI.

-What its for
+# What its for
+Calculating your BMI

-The different options that can be passed - what they do, whether they are optional Examples
+# The different options that can be passed - what they do, whether they are optional
-How to use this in a project
+Imperial or Metric system options